MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

 ### Design considerations

-- **Estimate the types and number of identity providers you'll need to support.** This estimate could range from a static number of social identity providers to unique federated identity providers for each customer.
+- **Estimate the types and number of identity providers you need to support.** This estimate could range from a static number of social identity providers to unique federated identity providers for each customer.
 You should know whether your customers will use OpenID Connect (OIDC), Security Assertion Markup Language (SAML), or both for integration.

 - **Map out the sign-in experience.** Visualize the user flow of the sign-up and sign-in process.
-Note any special requirements that might alter your user flow design, for example:
+Note any special requirements that might alter your user flow design.
+For example:

-    - Custom branding.
-White labeling or custom sign-in domains per customer.
+    - **Custom branding.** White labeling or custom sign-in domains per customer.

-    - Custom information.
-Collecting additional user information during sign-up or sign-in, such as tenant selection for users with access to multiple tenants.
+    - **Custom information.** Collecting additional user information during sign-up or sign-in, such as tenant selection for users with access to multiple tenants.

-    - Identity provider selection.
-If you use a single application identity provider that has many federated identity providers trusting it, decide how to select a provider.
+    - **Identity provider selection.** If you use a single application identity provider that has many federated identity providers trusting it, decide how to select a provider.
 This selection might be done manually via a button or automatically based on known user information.
 As the number of providers increases, automatic selection becomes more practical.
 This capability is known as *Home Realm Discovery*.
 Microsoft Entra ID provides built-in [Home Realm Discovery](/entra/identity/enterprise-apps/home-realm-discovery-policy).

 ### Design recommendations